Sensely/SenselySDK-iOS/README.md

 - In `Info.plist` inside `SenselyConfiguration` provide your `username` and `password`
 - Build and run the app.

+## Documentation

+  To get more details about SDK please see our [documentation page]

 __NOTE: There is no support for simulator for now (x86_64 architecture)__

 ## License